ravendesignsystem/rds/src/docs/dev/blocks/header/masthead/index.md

 ### Mobile Menu

-The elements available within the masthead block differ depending on screen size.
+The elements visible within the masthead block differ depending on screen size.
 A key masthead element that is only visible on small screens is the mobile menu ("hamburger") button.
-The mobile menu button launches a modal containing the the block `b-menu`, which should contain your site-wide navigation.
-All of the code below assumes your application requires a mobile menu and includes the code for the button.
+The mobile menu button launches a modal containing the block  `b-menu`, which should contain your site-wide navigation.
+All of the code examples below assume your application requires a mobile menu and includes the code for the button.
 The menu that gets called by the button is another block, 'b-menu', that needs to be on all pages.
 View the [b-menu](#) documentation for further implementation notes and reference.

 ### Getting started with the masthead block

-The simplest way to get started with a setup that includes the masthead block and its dependencies, is to start your application using one of the RDS [theme templates](#) or the [getting started template](/docs/dev/getting-started).
+Because of these dependencies, the simplest way to get started with a setup that includes the masthead block and its dependencies, is to start your application using one of the RDS [theme templates](#) or the [getting started template](/docs/dev/getting-started).
 Both contain the masthead block and all of the required code.

 ## Base Masthead